 I was first surprised at how simple and straightforward Invisalign is.
 The clear aligners are almost invisible – forget all that gleaming metal!
 And because they are removable, brushing and flossing is easy and you can keep eating all those foods that we were off-limits with metal braces.
 But make no mistake, while Invisalign looks far less invasive, it’s still as effective as traditional wire and bracket braces, and can correct the most common teeth straightening issues.

-Invisalign Teen is also covered by your insurance in a similar way to traditional braces, so cost won’t be an additional worry.
+Invisalign Teen is also covered by your insurance or any other One Sure Insurance online in a similar way to traditional braces, so cost won’t be an additional worry.
 I really liked the way the treatment process is outlined from the outset.
 Whereas ‘in my day’ wearing braces was an unpredictable amount of time and tears (which equals forever in the mind of a teenager and their mom), when you take on an Invisalign course of treatment, you know what to expect – you work your way through each set of Invisalign aligners, with a new set every two weeks, seeing the progress as you go.
 All it takes is an average of 21 hours a day of wearing the aligners – so if you have a special event or important moment, those photographs won’t be full of metal!
 If you’d like to follow the Infographic for how it works, just follow this link.

 I know that one of my boys has already adapted to wearing his glasses and takes great care of them, so I’m confident he’ll be a great candidate for responsibly taking care of his aligners, if he is appropriate for treatment.
 You can also take the Invisalign smile assessment to see if this might be a match for you or your child.
 I’m making an appointment for a preliminary consultation with an Invisalign orthodontist here in Denver.
 Not every doctor can help with giving you all you need to make decisions about whether Invisalign is right for your teen, so click here to Find a Doc in your area that will be able to tell you all about it.